dekoning-lab/ezmap/README.md

-# Viral Metagenomics Abunadnacne Pipeline (V0.9b)
+# Ez Metagenomic Abundance Pipeline

-VMAP is a pipeline designed to allow for the estimation community structure from DNA sequence data.
-VMAP has been designed to work with viral sequence data however it can also be used with other information sources such as bacterial and fungal communities.
+EzMap is a pipeline designed to allow for the estimation community structure from DNA sequence data.
+EzMap has been designed to work with viral sequence data however it can also be used with other information sources such as bacterial and fungal communities.

 ## Features
-  - Broad number of use cases
+  - Support for Viral, Bacterial and Fungal community structure estimation
-  - Graphic HTML report generation
+  - Graphical HTML report generation
-  - Small number of dependecies
+  - Limited number of dependencies

 ### Dependecies
-VMAP was designed to limit the number dependencies, it runs using only Python3 and a select few required modules.
+EzMap was designed to limit the number dependencies, it runs using only Python3 and a select few required modules.

 - Python3
 - [NumPy & SciPy](http://docs.scipy.org/doc/)
 - [Biopython](http://biopython.org)

-#### Programs Used by VMAP
+#### Programs Used by EzMap
-VMAP uses a number of free open source software to allow to generate results.
+EzMap uses a number of free open source programs to generate results.
+They are listed here with links to their webpages.

 - [PRINSEQ](http://prinseq.sourceforge.net)
 - [Bowtie 2](http://bowtie-bio.sourceforge.net)